Art Programme in Brussels

 Brussels’ museums can be described as flamboyant…both inside and out!
 For their architectural styles often rival the richness of their collections and displays.
 Your first morning in Brussels should certainly convince you!

-> BOZAR - Centre for Fine Arts , a building by Horta!
+> BOZAR - Centre for Fine Arts in Brussels, a building by Horta!

 > Royal Museums of Art

-A short walk from BOZAR is the Royal Museums of Fine Arts: Museum of Ancient Art (BRUXELLES) and its sister the BOZAR - Turn of the Century Museum (BRUXELLES).
+A short walk from BOZAR is the Musée Oldmasters Museum, Ancient Art, Fine Arts Museum of Belgium (BRUXELLES) and its sister the Royal Fine Arts Museums - Musée Fin-de-Siècle Museum (BRUXELLES).
 Rubens, Van Dyck and Magritte… are just three of the painters whose works are on display there and which will take you on a journey from the fourteenth century to the present!
 And if all this culture makes you hungry or thirsty, you don’t have to leave the building!
 You can either pop into the Museum Café for something quick and light, or, if you’d like to sample food cooked by one of Belgium’s top chefs, then pick the Museum Brasserie!

 Voyage through the past